CubicMaldo/NPCs-Discretas/README.md

 ## Overview
 - Small-scale top-down sandbox focused on emergent social dynamics between pixel-art NPCs in a medieval village.
 - NPC relationships are modeled as weighted edges in a dynamic social graph.
-The graph maintains an explicit node registry and supports using either NPC objects (with npc_id) or integer ids as keys.
+The graph maintains an explicit node registry, supports both NPC objects (with `npc_id`) and integer ids as keys, and layers an adjacency cache for hot-path queries.
+- Advanced analytics (shortest paths, mutual-friend metrics, rumor propagation) are built atop the same primitives and exposed through `SocialGraphManager` for gameplay scripts.

 ## Requirements
 - Godot Engine 4.5.